AbhishekGarg/sp-dev-docs/docs/sp-add-ins/package-and-publish-high-trust-sharepoint-add-ins.md

 2. Add the **Certificates** snap-in for the computer account as described in [Add the Certificates Snap-in to an MMC](https://technet.microsoft.com/en-us/library/cc754431.aspx).
 Be sure to use the procedure for the *computer*, not a user or service.
 Select the *local*  computer, not "another" computer, when prompted.

-Skip the next procedure if you are using ISS Manager 8.
+Skip the next procedure if you are using IIS Manager 8.

 ### Additional steps for ISS Manager 7 to get the certificate into the Windows Certificate Store